Investing in 5G? 5 Areas For Investors to Tap into This Digital Transformation

-The newest generation of wireless networking—5G—is almost here.
+5G, the newest generation of wireless networking, created quite the buzz leading up to its mainstream launch.
+5G was first introduced in the US by Verizon in April 2019 in the cities of Minneapolis and Chicago.
+Since then, cellular providers have continued invest in 5G services to deliver to consumers globally.
+Why is this?
 As the digital revolution continues to accelerate, so does the demand for data.
 This fact has made the need for high-speed, connected 5G networks imperative.
 5G is the key to transmitting, processing, and storing the massive amounts of data that make our digital lives possible.
 How will 5G transform the industries of tomorrow?
-How can investors make the most of this new wave of opportunity?
+How can you invest in 5G and this new wave of opportunity?
 The answers may surprise you.

 But first, it’s important to look at the basics of 5G.